Skip to main content

 Mortgage loan insurance

-Mortgages that allow a down payment of less than 20% require you to have mortgage loan insurance and need to be approved by Canada Mortgage and Housing Corporation (CMHC) or Sagen MI Canada Inc. (formerly Genworth MI Canada Inc.).
-This protects the lender in case you can’t make your payments.
-You can pay this insurance premium as a lump sum or have it bundled into your mortgage payments.
+Mortgages that allow a down payment of less than 20% require you to have mortgage loan insurance and need to be approved by Canada Mortgage and Housing Corporation (CMHC) or Sagen MI Canada Inc. This protects the lender in case you can’t make your mortgage payments.

 Mortgage loan insurance